rhnfzl/reddit-stash/README.md

 - Credits for above DROPBOX_REFRESH_TOKEN solution : https://stackoverflow.com/a/71794390/12983596

+## Important Notes

 ### Important Note About Unsaving

-The script includes an option to automatically unsave posts after downloading them (`unsave_after_download` in settings.ini).
-This feature can be used to cycle through older saved posts beyond Reddit's 1000-item limit.
+⚠️ **The script includes an option to automatically unsave posts after downloading them (`unsave_after_download` in settings.ini).
+This feature can be used to cycle through older saved posts beyond Reddit's 1000-item limit.**

 #### How it works:
 1. The script downloads and saves a post/comment